a20351766/udo.1.4.0/orderer/README.md

-# Hyperledger Fabric Ordering Service
+# Hyperledger UDO Ordering Service

-The Hyperledger Fabric ordering service provides an atomic broadcast ordering service for consumption by the peers.
+The Hyperledger UDO ordering service provides an atomic broadcast ordering service for consumption by the peers.
 This means that many clients can submit messages to the ordering service, and the same sequence of ordered batches will be delivered to all clients in response.

 ## Protocol definition

-The atomic broadcast ordering protocol for Hyperledger Fabric is described in `hyperledger/fabric/protos/orderer/ab.proto`.
+The atomic broadcast ordering protocol for Hyperledger UDO is described in `hyperledger/udo/protos/orderer/ab.proto`.
 There are two services: the `Broadcast` service for injecting messages into the system and the `Deliver` service for receiving ordered batches from the service.

 ## Service types

 * Solo ordering service (testing): The solo ordering service is intended to be an extremely easy to deploy, non-production ordering service.
 It consists of a single process which serves all clients, so consensus is not required as there is a single central authority.
 There is correspondingly no high availability or scalability.
 This makes solo ideal for development and testing, but not for deployment.
 * Kafka-based ordering service (production): The Kafka-based ordering service leverages the Kafka pub/sub system to perform the ordering, but wraps this in the familiar `ab.proto` definition so that the peer orderer client code does not to be written specifically for Kafka.
 Kafka is currently the preferred choice for production deployments which demand high throughput and high availability, but do not require byzantine fault tolerance.
-* PBFT ordering service (pending): The PBFT ordering service will use the Hyperledger Fabric PBFT implementation (currently under development) to order messages in a byzantine fault tolerant way.
+* PBFT ordering service (pending): The PBFT ordering service will use the Hyperledger UDO PBFT implementation (currently under development) to order messages in a byzantine fault tolerant way.

 ### Choosing a service type